 Founded more than 16 years ago, Rojadirecta is one of the oldest and most popular linking sites for sports streaming events.

-The Spanish streaming site famously challenged a domain seizure by the U.S. Government and eventually came out on top.
-There have been legal victories on home turf too, but in recent years the tide has turned.
+The Spanish site famously challenged a domain seizure by the U.S. Government, with success.
+On its home turf, there have been some victories in court as well but, in recent years, the tide has turned.

 Rojadirecta Blocked and Outlawed

 Today, Rojadirecta is outlawed in Spain despite repeated appeals.
 In several other countries including the UK, Denmark, and Uruguay, internet service providers have been ordered to block the site.